Data Warehouse Design

 Explain the three types of fact tables.

 Transaction facts record one row per discrete event (each order line, each click).
-Periodic snapshots capture the state at regular intervals (daily account balances, monthly inventory levels).
+Periodic snapshots capture state at regular intervals (daily account balances, monthly inventory levels).
 Accumulating snapshots track the lifecycle of a process with milestone dates (order placed, shipped, delivered, returned).
 Each type serves different analytical needs.

 What is a degenerate dimension?

 A dimension attribute stored directly in the fact table rather than in a separate dimension table.
 Typically transaction identifiers like order_number or invoice_id.
-They do not warrant their own dimension table because they have no additional descriptive attributes.
+They don't warrant their own dimension table because they have no additional descriptive attributes.
 They exist in the fact table as a reference back to the source transaction.

 How would you migrate a legacy warehouse to a modern architecture?